amanbhatt97/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier
-The Movie Recommendation System is a machine learning-based web application that predicts whether a sms is spam or not.
+The SMS-Spam-Classifier is a machine learning-based web application that predicts whether a sms is spam or not.

 ## Table of Contents